offici5l/offici5l.github.io/code.md

 ___

+Go to Settings, click on Additional settings, then Developer options.
+Enable OEM unlocking and USB debugging.
+Bind your Xiaomi account to your phone.
+Tap Mi Unlock status » Agree » Add account and device.
+Make sure your device can connect to the internet using mobile data.
+Once the account is successfully bound, you should get a message Added successfully.
+Mi account is associated with this device now.

-If you've successfully added your account in the developer options but are still encountering this issue, try changing the server region.
+If you've successfully added your account in the developer options but are still encountering this issue code 20031, try changing the server region.

 Example: